UWNetworksLab/ufo-management-server-flask/README.md

   * [More details here](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04) especially if you want to setup other non-root user.
 1. Save the corresponding private key to the management server for this proxy server.

+### Securing the Server with TLS

+When deployed on Heroku, the Management Server utilizes an [nginx buildpack](https://github.com/uProxy/nginx-buildpack) with [our own configuration](https://github.com/uProxy/nginx-buildpack/blob/master/config/nginx.conf.erb#L43) to provide a secure layer for HTTPS/HTTP + TLS.
+We redirect all traffic to the HTTPS version via a 301 Moved Permanently redirect and also provide the [HTTP Strict Transport Security (HSTS)](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) header to prevent clients that have visited via HTTPS to get downgraded to HTTP without the browser recognizing the potential attack.
+This is automatically configured out of the box during deployment and works by using Heroku’s SSL cert.
+When using a custom domain name, an SSL cert for that domain must be provided, but from our perspective it will function identically.

+Outside of Heroku however, the nginx setup is entirely avoided since we do not anticipate users to deploy with gunicorn or a Procfile (as required by Heroku).
+We encourage anyone running the management server off of Heroku to use a similar system to nginx to provide their own HTTPS/HTTP + TLS security where available.

 ## Troubleshooting

 ### SQLAlchemy Unable to Open Database/app.instance_path Not Pointing to App Directory